-Sizing nodes based on number of connections,
+Sizing nodes based on the number of connections

-Incorporating other IP reputation resources,
+Incorporating other IP reputation resources

-Performing additional metadata queries on internal hosts that have suspicious activity and displaying other layers of information.
+Performing additional metadata queries on internal hosts that have suspicious activity and displaying other layers of information

 This should be a good starting point to help you explore both D3 and JavaScript further.

+type="note"

-You can find the complete working “threat-view” example on the book’s web site and interact with it by starting the Python web server in the threat-view directory.
+You can find the complete working “threat-view” example on the book’s website (and interact with it by starting the Python web server in the ch11/support/ch11-threat-view/ directory, in the Chapter 11 download materials.

+[AU: Edits above okay?
+Thanks, Kevin (PJE)]

+AR: aye.
+Thx.

-In Summary
+Summary

 Creating interactive dashboards and visualizations is a multi-disciplinary endeavor.
-You must understand both the problem domain and mental models of your consumers, know which goals—augmentation, exploration and illumination—must be accounted for in the finished product and be certain that interaction is truly necessary for effective communication.
+You must understand both the problem domain and mental models of your consumers, know which goals—augmentation, exploration and illumination—must be accounted for in the finished product, and be certain that interaction is truly necessary for effective communication.

-You should avoid proprietary solutions whenever possible to ensure your creations can be viewed the largest audience and make note of characteristics in other visualizations you find to be effective so you can duplicate their best parts in your own work.
+Avoid proprietary solutions whenever possible to ensure your creations can be viewed by the largest audience.
+Make note of characteristics in other visualizations you find to be effective so you can duplicate their best parts in your own work.

-While there are ways of building useful interactive visuals without coding, you will need to learn the intricacies of modern web frameworks to build highly customized and tailored interactive tools.
-As you work to fine-tune your finished product, you should endeavor to create a regular feedback loop with those who will end up using your work so you can be sure that you are delivering the most effective tool possible with just the right amount of functionality to make it a success.
+Although there are ways of building useful interactive visuals without coding, you will need to learn the intricacies of modern web frameworks to build highly customized and tailored interactive tools.
+As you work to fine-tune your finished product, you should endeavor to create a regular feedback loop with those who will end up using your work.
+This will ensure that you are delivering the most effective tool possible with just the right amount of functionality to make it a success.

-For Further Reading

-Norman, Donald A. The Design of Everyday Things.
-Basic books, 2002.

-Murray, Scott.
-Interactive Data Visualization for the Web.
-O'Reilly Media, 2013.

-Cairo, Alberto.
-The Functional Art.
-Peachpit Press, 2012.
+Recommended Readings

+[AU: Please include a short explanation of the recommended readings below to match the format we’ve settled upon for this section.
+We’ll have just the title and author here, followed by a short explanation.
+Then in the References appendix, you’ll include the full bibliographic info for the book.
+The websites can stand with just short explanations here.
+Thanks, Kevin (PjE)]

+AR: got it.
+Thx.

+The following are some recommended readings that can further your understanding on some of the topics we touch on in this chapter.
+For full information on the book included in these recommendations and for any sources we mention in the chapter, please see Appendix B.

+The Design of Everyday Things by Donald A. Norman—This book will change your perspective of everything around you and how you approach building things for others, whether it be a user interface or a static visualization.
+You will learn how to approach design in very practical ways and will come away with a much better perspective on how individuals work in and perceive the world.

+Interactive Data Visualization for the Web by Scott Murray—If you endeavor to build D3-based interfaces this is the seminal text on the subject.
+It is a very hands on and extremely practical text.

+The Functional Art by Alberto Cairo—This book is beautiful.
+You will learn the core elements of design and come away with an solid understanding of how to approach visualization projects of all scopes and sizes.

-Foresti, Stefano, and James Agutter.
-"VisAlert: From Idea to Product."
-InVizSEC 2007, pp. 159-174.
+“VisAlert: From Idea to Product” by Stefano Foresti and James Agutter—This is found in VizSEC 2007, pp. 159-174.
 Springer Berlin Heidelberg, 2008.
+This paper is one of the few domain-specific “soup to nuts” explanations of how to apply data science concepts to solve real world information security problems.
+It will teach you how to avoid designing in a vacuum and provide invaluable insight into the development process.